 In fact, one may wonder whether these tensions were not the most favorable atmosphere to meet Beethoven’s demands!
 Istomin pointed it out to Jacobson: “It is really the conflict that produces music, not unanimity of personalities.”
 And Stern added: “If you don’t have a strongly personal view-point, you don’t have an artistic view point.”
 The best demonstration was that quarrels had no harmful consequences on their playing, even when they broke out just before the concert!
 Trapp recounts Istomin’s great wrath after Rose had broken the protocol for going onstage: “His face was black with outrage and he looked twice his normal size.
 He refused to acknowledge the applause, satirically bowing to his colleagues onstage and said that it was the last of their concerts.”
 What was fascinating, however, was that Eugene’s playing was not affected.
 Istomin had a remarkable ability to forgive and forget.
 Trapp observed: “Once again, the three survived, a not infrequent minor miracle.
 Truly, the bonds of love-hate can take a lot of breaking.”
 Istomin was mainly upset by Stern, his delays and lack of practice: “Often he would get me so angry with him and so competitive by goading me.
 My response is of competitive nature.”
 This had the effect of exalting Istomin to even greater heights, and generated moments of exceptional musical tension.
 This was particularly noticeable in some works such as the Trios Opus 70, the Violin Sonata Op.
 30 No. 2 and especially the Kreutzer Sonata.
 Trapp noted that the finale became “more of a duel than a duet”, in the same way as the rivalry between Bridgetower and Beethoven when this sonata was composed.

 Of course, there were also many happy moments to share.
 From the outside, this tour looks like a succession of triumphs !
 Trapp was amused to note that “standing ovations become increasingly common”.
 As a fine musician, he also reported the many high musical achievements.
 Beyond this intense sharing, there was also the feeling of experiencing an unprecedented adventure.
 It was in Argentina that they felt most like pioneers.
 No major trio had ever before performed in Buenos Aires.
 They started off with a tremendous success in the huge Teatro Colón, with its fabulous acoustics.
 Istomin had to sign countless records of the Schumann Concerto, recently published in this country and crowned “Recording of the Year”.
 They then performed several times in two gigantic cinemas which were absolutely packed.
-Their concerts were scheduled at 10:30 p.m. or 11:00 p.m., after the last projection, and the audience continued to eat ice creams, candy and popcorn until the arrival of the musicians!
+Their concerts were scheduled at 10:30 p.m. or 11:00 p.m., after the last projection, and the audience continued to eat ice cream, candy and popcorn until the arrival of the musicians!
 Stern miraculously transformed a very mediocre orchestra into a very good one that gave its utmost best in a televised concert, with three Beethoven concertos in succession.
 Istomin, Stern and Rose even went through a coup d’état, when General Juan Carlos Onganía was overthrown by his former friends of the Military Junta on June 8th.

 The complete cycles given in Europe and the United States did not have the same innovative flavor, but they were also very rich in emotions and multiple events.
-The opportunities for laughing, especially with a little hindsight, were not lacking: Homeric journeys, forgotten, lost or mixed-up scores, bad hotels… After-concert events were unpredictable: sometimes a stale sandwich eaten alone, often gourmet dinners with friends from all over the world, or shortened nights after endless discussions over a bottle of whisky.
+The opportunities for laughing, especially with a little hindsight, were not lacking: Homeric journeys, forgotten, lost or mixed-up scores, bad hotels… After-concert events were unpredictable: sometimes a stale sandwich eaten alone, often gourmet dinners with friends from all over the world, or short nights after endless discussions over a bottle of whisky.
 Less amusing were the vicissitudes of pianos.
 In Zurich, it even turned into a disaster once: a brilliant and harsh sound, making any nuance of pianissimo or even piano impossible.
 This revived the old quarrel over the opening of the piano lid for chamber music.
-Even though it was absolutely unintended, Istomin was accused of drowning his colleagues!
+Even though it was absolutely unintended, Istomin was accused of drowning out his colleagues!
 Less funny too, were the inevitable health problems due to fatigue and stress: Istomin had long suffered from his back, endured a toothache, a bad cold, and several bouts of indigestion.
 These are small inconveniences in everyone’s daily life, but discouraging worries in a touring life, especially for a huge tour like this one!

 Fortunately, success was rampant.
 In London, the Trio broke the Queen Elizabeth record for a series booking!
 Although the concert was announced as sold out, several hundred people came every night with the faint hope of finding a resold ticket.
 The audiences were very enthusiastic, sometimes frenzied.
 In Paris, Istomin and Stern were almost forced to give an encore at the end of the first part, after a sublime performance of the Sonata Opus 96.
 The passion was such that when Stern announced on stage that the Kreutzer Sonata would be postponed to another night, the audience shouted and protested for more than one minute, which did not prevent it from frantically applauding at the end of the concert, after a flamboyant Trio Opus 70 No. 2.
 The Trio caused a buzz!
 All the medias were involved.
 The Argentinian, French and English television companies filmed numerous concerts and studio performances, as well as profiles of the members of the Trio.
 In Paris, a television crew even came to shoot Istomin having lunch with his friends the Chatellier family, who had welcomed him during his first stay in Paris in 1948, while he was enjoying a delicious quiche Lorraine.
 They were nearly pop stars!